vidbina/vidbina.github.io/_posts/2016-04-07-for-my-friend-getting-up-to-speed.markdown

 It's simple and works well in teams.
 Run through the [git tutorial][git-guide] and make sure you understand what you just did.

 Also make sure you have a [Github][github] account.
 Pretty much every project that matters is on [Github][github] and many developers are sharing code there and collaborating on projects.
-Changes are that you will have to get an account just to get cracking.
+Chances are that you will have to get an account just to get cracking.
 Get one now :octocat:.

 <div class="element">
   <div class="github-card" data-github="vidbina" data-width="400" data-height="150" data-theme="default"></div>